awsdocs/aws-greengrass-developer-guide/doc_source/device-auth.md

 Permission for a Greengrass device to use the [Discovery API](gg-discover-api.md) to retrieve its group's core connectivity information and group certificate authority\.
 This permission is checked when a Greengrass device calls the Discovery API with TLS mutual authentication\.

-## Minimal AWS IoT policy for the AWS IoT Greengrass Core Device<a name="gg-config-sec-min-iot-policy"></a>
+## Minimal AWS IoT policy for the AWS IoT Greengrass core device<a name="gg-config-sec-min-iot-policy"></a>

 The following example policy includes the minimum set of actions required to support basic Greengrass functionality for your core device\.
 + The policy lists the MQTT topics and topic filters that the core device can publish messages to, subscribe to, and receive messages on, including topics used for shadow state\.
 To support message exchange between AWS IoT Core, Lambda functions, connectors, and devices in the Greengrass group, specify the topics and topic filters that you want to allow\.
-For more information, see [Publish/Subscribe Policy Examples](https://docs.aws.amazon.com/iot/latest/developerguide/pub-sub-policy.html) in the *AWS IoT Core Developer Guide*\.
+For more information, see [Publish/Subscribe policy examples](https://docs.aws.amazon.com/iot/latest/developerguide/pub-sub-policy.html) in the *AWS IoT Core Developer Guide*\.
 + The policy includes a section that allows AWS IoT Core to get, update, and delete the core device's shadow\.
-To allow shadow sync for other devices in the Greengrass group, specify the target ARNs in the `Resource` list \(for example, `arn:aws:iot:region:account-id:thing/device-name`\)\.
+To allow shadow sync for connected devices in the Greengrass group, specify the target Amazon Resource Names \(ARNs\) in the `Resource` list \(for example, `arn:aws:iot:region:account-id:thing/device-name`\)\.
++ <a name="thing-policy-variable-not-supported"></a>The use of [thing policy variables](https://docs.aws.amazon.com/iot/latest/developerguide/thing-policy-variables.html) \(`iot:Connection.Thing.*`\) in the AWS IoT policy for a core device is not supported\.
+The core uses the same device certificate to make [multiple connections](gg-core.md#connection-client-id) to AWS IoT Core but the client ID in a connection might not be an exact match of the core thing name\.
 + For the `greengrass:UpdateCoreDeploymentStatus` permission, the final segment in the `Resource` ARN is the URL\-encoded ARN of the core device\.

 ```